oracle/cloudtestdrive/AppDev/OKE-GitOps/part6.md

 Use cases:

-1. Your values can became after the actual installation
+1. Your values can became after the actual installation -> You want to link the values later(optional values)

 2. You want manage the values separated, so you will have separated git history on your values configmap filename